StevenMayher/432-2022/quiz/quiz2/README.md

 - During the time when the Quiz is available, you can ask questions about the Quiz using **only** the two methods described in the instructions (private posts to Piazza or email to `431-help at case dot edu`).
 The TAs and Dr. Love will respond as soon as possible.
 - Piazza will be closed to public posts (but still open for private ones) while the Quiz is available.
 - All questions received via Piazza or email to `431-help` by 9 PM on Monday 2022-04-18 will be answered by that time.

+## What does the Quiz cover?

+The Quiz includes materials from 432 classes **1-22**, plus all of *The Signal and the Noise* and all of Jeff Leek's *How To Be a Modern Scientist*.
+The Quiz does not include any of the new material from Classes 23 - 25.